Rochester Institute of Technology logo

 1829

-Rochester Athenæum founded by Colonel Nathaniel Rochester.
+Rochester Athenæum founded by Colonel Nathaniel Rochester and associates.

 1885